Birth is a Pain in the Back!

 Ever heard of Back Labor?

 Although women can experience sensations of pain and discomfort that vary widely, back labor is usually talked about in connection with the position of the baby.
 Some cramping or pressure is often felt at some point in labor.
-Back labor, however, is usually felt more consistently through labor, with contractions and without contractions.
+Back labor, however, is usually felt more consistently throughout labor, with contractions and without.

 What is back Labor?
 Why is it so bad?
 Why is there no break?

-Back labor typically has some connection to how a baby is positioned.
+Back labor is typically related to how a baby is positioned.
 A woman has greater chances of experiencing back labor if the baby is OP, or occiput posterior.
-Posterior babies are sometimes called a "sunny side up baby," meaning the baby face is looking towards a woman's belly button.
+Posterior babies are sometimes called "sunny side up baby," meaning the baby's face is facing toward a woman's belly button.

 The "ideal position" for a baby to be is head down and anterior - or the baby facing a woman's spine.
-Because the baby is flipped when posterior, the hard part of the baby's head - the back - is now close to the mother's back bone.
-Because of this close proximity, it is common for there to be pain, or back labor.
+Because the baby is flipped when posterior, the hard part of the baby's head - the back - is now close to the mother's tailbone.
+Because of this close proximity, it is common to experience pain or back labor.

 But if a baby is posterior, or even just not "ideal", there is an increased chance for pain, even if contractions are not yet started.
 Positioning is often the reason for pain.